JD95/write-you-a-tic-tac-toe/README.md

 So lambdas are evaluated, not so much as a series of steps, but rather as the mechanical replacing of symbols with inputs and then replacing the lambda with the result.
 This continues until you are only left with a value and can reduce no further, at which point the program is done!

-## Using Lambdas for the Game
+## Using Lambdas for Tic Tac Toe

 A few math expressions and combining strings is all well and good, but how can we get from here to actually using lambdas to represent the game of tic tac toe?

 Indulge me for a moment as I get a bit philosophical, but isn't every action simply a mapping from some moment in the past to some moment in the future?
 Movies, as you probably know, are just a *ton* of pictures played rapidly, one after the other.
 The "action" of playing the movie is kinda just a mapping from some time to some picture.
 0:00:00 maps to the start of the movie, 1:14:27 maps to some picture in the middle, and 11:23:59 maps to the last picture of the Lord of The Rings extended blue-ray.

 In this same way, video games can be thought of as mappings to pictures.
 However, video games use a combination of time and user input to determine what picture to give you.
 When playing mario, the character remains still until the character presses a button.
 The game then takes that input and gives you a new picture with mario moved slightly.